Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Preliminaries of Anomaly Detection in Blockchain

-Blockchain came into discussion after advent of decentralized cryptocurrency named as Blockchain by Satoshi Nakamoto~\cite{introanomaly01}.
-The reason Bitcoin gained hype was because its backend technology was completely different from the alternative online currencies of that time.
-E.g., Bitcoin focused over enhancing both transparency and trust in the network without the involvement of centralized authority.
-Certain other decentralized alternatives were also being proposed at that time, however, Bitcoin took the lead by developing a consensus mechanism via which all nodes can agree of a unified digital ledger without any conflict to avoid any possible double-spending~\cite{survey02}.
-This decentralized consensus of Bitcoin was the mortal blow which attracted the attention of researchers and researchers started exploring the technology behind Bitcoin named as blockchain.\\ As the name suggested, blockchain is a chain of blocks, which are connected together by strong cryptographic guarantees.
-Each block has a header, which is the hash of its contents, and each block has the hash of its previous block in the body alongside other contents.
-Thus, tampering with anything in the block body will change the hash of header, which eventually will not be linked with the next block due to being tampered.
+As the name suggests, blockchain is a chain of blocks, which are connected together by strong cryptographic guarantees. \rev{Each block has two parts, one is the header and the other part is the body of the block.} Header contains all linking information, such as hash of its body contents, hash of previous block, time-stamp, etc. \rev{Moreover, the body of the block comprises all the transactions.
+Since the hash content of a block is calculated and stored inside the block, therefore, tampering with anything in the block body will change the hash of the header,} \final{and as a result} this block will not be linked with the next block in the chain.
 In this way, blockchain technology ensures that the ledger remains tamper-proof.
-Alongside this, each of the blockchain node has a copy of this digital ledger, thus, a single node cannot play with the complete chain as well, which ensures that the ledger is immutable.
+Alongside this, each of the blockchain nodes has a copy of this digital ledger, thus, a single node cannot play with the complete chain as well, which ensures that the ledger is immutable~\cite{survey12}.
 All the nodes of blockchain operate in decentralized manner and have strong cryptographically secured communication between them which obeys the rules of P2P networking.
 All these functionalities combine to form a modern day technology, which is named as blockchain.
-To write it formally, blockchain can be termed as a traceable, time-stamped, append-only, tamper-proof, immutable digital ledger which is capable of storing data in a decentralized P2P manner~\cite{survey12}.
-Readers interested to explore more about basics of blockchain technology can study a very good resource by Belotti~\textit{et al.} in~\cite{survey07}.
+A graphical illustration of features of blockchain alongside an illustration of layers and anomalies of blockchain has been presented in Fig.~\ref{fig:blockchain}.